xbynet/crawler/README.md

 ## Install:

-this is the plain maven javase project. so you can download the code and package jar file for your own.
+This is the plain maven javase project.
+So you can download the code and package jar file for your own.

 ## demo: